Skip to main content

 Register Multiple AI Services

-Register multiple AI services and distinguish them by a unique key.
+Register multiple AI services and service providers, and distinguish them by a unique key.

 using System;